EuBIC/ReproducibleMSGuidelines/guidelines.md

 Name: Demo data is provided for newly developed software
 Category: Gold
 Description: Next to a README file (see above), a demo dataset is distributed with the software together with a description how to run and what to expect from the provided data.
-This resembls the idea of vignettes in [R Bioconductor](https://www.bioconductor.org/) packages.
+This resembles the idea of vignettes in [R Bioconductor](https://www.bioconductor.org/) packages.
 If applicable, [Jupyter notebooks](https://jupyter.org) provide a very good platform to create and distribute such example analyses.
 Fields: all

 ### Workflow Software